-We have retained TAMM Net, Inc., an experienced GMP, 10-year old consulting firm based in Georgia for project management; to lead, develop and manage our preclinical and clinical efforts, extending from the current status of each product candidate through the exit or commercialization of the technologies that we have licensed.
-We may retain an experienced Canadian Health and European Union consulting firm to commercialize these same technologies for these geographic markets.
+We have retained TAMM Net, Inc., an experienced and highly-regarded regulatory consultancy firm based in Georgia for project management.
+In this capacity, TAMM Net will lead, develop and manage our preclinical and clinical efforts, extending from the current status of each product candidate through the exit or commercialization of the technologies that we have licensed.
+We may retain an experienced Canadian and European Union consulting firm to commercialize these same technologies for these geographic markets.